Reference

 Customs Bond

-A surety bond required by U.S. Customs and Border Protection for importing goods into the United States.
-Guarantees payment of duties, taxes, and fees, and compliance with import regulations.
+A bond required by U.S. Customs and Border Protection for importing goods into the United States, guaranteeing payment of all duties and compliance.

 F